|AAMC MD-PhD Summer Undergraduate Research Programs||

 |American Hotel & Lodging Graduate Scholarship||

-Award Value: $5000 and a membership to the American Hotel & Lodging Association.
+Award Value: Awardees receive $5000 and membership to the American Hotel & Lodging Association.

 |AH&LEF Graduate Scholarship|